What type of content do you primarily create?

 How do I secretly record audio on my iPhone?

-How do I record just the audio?
+How do I record just the audio on my iPhone?

 How do I use my iPhone as a recorder?